jgordon615/NodeUnitTestAdapter/README.md

  * Click stack trace (in a failed test) to go to source code

 Requirements:
-	MUST HAVE NODE.JS installed
+ * MUST HAVE NODE.JS installed
-	NodeUnit must be in an appropriate node_modules folder relative to the location of the nodeunit tests file.
+ * NodeUnit must be in an appropriate node_modules folder relative to the location of the nodeunit tests file.
-	NodeUnit test files must have the file extension ".test.js"
+ * NodeUnit test files must have the file extension ".test.js"

+Todo:
+ * Create a custom project type to house nodeunit unit tests.
+(Complete with custom templates for nodeunit test files)

 If you like this, please leave a comment.